 Anthony Fraser, who headed Finmeccanica's Australia operation, moved to head up Airbus Group's Australia Pacific operation last year.

-One Italian analyst who declined to be named said it was rare to see so many managers leave a large company in a short period of time.
+One Italian analyst who declined to be named said it was rare to see so many managers leave a large company in a short limited period of time.

 "Renewal is justified, as is bringing in your own people, but if your reorganization drops people who have been running the business, there is the risk of endangering contracts," said the analyst.